flatpickles/sketchbook/WIP.md

     -   Use these with double-click to reset to default (when no preset is selected)
 -   Min/max range slider? (style for 2-member numeric array, maybe)
 -   Full width description text paired with a param input (useful in settings)
--   Toggle switch theme for boolean input
+-   Toggle switch style for boolean input

 ### Value Effects